pdf/golifx/README.md

 ```go
 func (c *Client) GetDeviceByID(id uint64) (common.Device, error)
 ```
-GetDeviceByID looks up a device by it's id and returns a common.Device.
+GetDeviceByID looks up a device by its `id` and returns a common.Device.
 May return a common.ErrNotFound error if the lookup times out without finding the device.